NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                         "doc": "Focal depth offset, in meters",
                         "name": "focal_depth",
                         "type": "float"
                     },
                     {
-                        "doc": "Number of bits used to represent each value.
-This is necessary to determine maximum (white) pixel value", "name": "bits_per_pixel",
-                        "type": "int32"
-                    },
-                    {
                         "doc": "Format of image.
 Right now only 'raw' supported",